astralarya/patterns-make/c++project/README.md

     make

-The project automatically compiles version info into the executable via git.
-The version info can be output using the -V argument to the executable.

 Copy this project with

     make tar

 to create a \*.tar.gz containing the project.

+The project automatically compiles version info into the executable.
+You can view this with

+    myprog -V

+or
+    myprog --version

+The hash and branch of the current HEAD commit (via `git rev-parse HEAD` and `git rev-parse --abbrev-ref HEAD`), as well as the status and diff of the index file verses the current HEAD commit (via `git status --porcelain` and `git diff`) at the time of compilation are compiled into the executable.
+Note that this functionality only records changes while in a git repository, so modifying the project after unpacking the result of `make tar` will not track any changes until a new git repository is initialized.

 ## License